ktorch/ktorch/docs/kmodules.rst

 ^^^^^^^^^^^^^^^

-The ``randomcrop`` module is similar to PyTorch's `RandomCrop <https://pytorch.org/vision/stable/transforms.html?highlight=randomcrop#torchvision.transforms.RandomCrop>`_  transform, taking arguments of desired output size, amount of padding (a single number or all 4 numbers for left,right,top,bottom), padding mode and fill value if padding mode=```constant``.
+The ``randomcrop`` module is similar to PyTorch's `RandomCrop <https://pytorch.org/vision/stable/transforms.html?highlight=randomcrop#torchvision.transforms.RandomCrop>`_  transform, taking arguments of desired output size, amount of padding (a single number or all 4 numbers for left,right,top,bottom), padding mode and fill value if padding mode = ```constant``.
-See :ref:`module_pad` for more on the padding that is applied prior to the cropping.
+See :ref:`pad <module_pad>` for more on the padding that is applied prior to the cropping.

 ::